 Why Choose to claim with Accident Claims UK?

-Accident Claims UK offers our No Win No Fee personal injury claims service as the best way to make a driving lesson personal injury claim.
-We operate a legal team that covers the whole of the UK.
+Accident Claims UK offers our No Win No Fee personal injury claims service as the best way to make driving lesson accident claims.
+We operate a legal team that covers the whole of the UK, connecting to clients over emails and telephone calls.
 If needed, we can even arrange for a home visit by one of our solicitors.

 Start Your Claim Today

-Are you ready to make a personal injury claim for an accident involving a learner driver?
-If so, call Accident Claims UK on 0800 073 8801.
+Are you ready to make a personal injury claim for a driving lesson accident?
+If so, don’t hesitate to call Accident Claims UK on 0800 073 8801.
 Once we know a little more about your case, we will offer you some free legal advice on what to do next.

-At the link below, you will find UK Government produced statistics on road traffic accidents in the UK.
+UK road traffic accident statistics – the UK Government produced statistics on road traffic accidents in the UK.